angelicam01/lunar1Dheat/README.md

 Execute [temperature,P,totalsteps,z] = heat1D(latitude,surface) in the command line to run the thermal model with the updated thermal conductivity model.

-Execute [temperature,P,totalsteps,z,D] = heat1DcraterStandard(latitude,D) to run the thermal model with standard thermophysical parameters.
+Execute [temperature,P,totalsteps,z] = heat1Dstandard(latitude,surface) to run the thermal model with standard thermophysical parameters.

 `Craters` - Models temperatures in near-polar bowl-shaped craters
 (Similar execution as global model, but substitute the appriopriate function)